 - Dinner: the normal English dinner time is between 19:00 and 20:00.

 As I have pointed out, London restaurants are much more flexible in their opening hours than those in smaller towns.
 So, it is quite easy to find places to dine later, at least until 23:00.
-However, I recommend you to check the night schedule to avoid any surprises.
+However, I recommend you to check the night hours to avoid any surprises.